 (b) Partner data: name, e-mail address, address and other personal data which you might fill in the partner information form

 (c) Personal information: your name, e-mail address and other personal data contained in your CV which you provide to us via the use of our e-mail address.

 (e) Transaction data: We collect personal data relating to transactions that you make through the Website, including your contact data, payment information and the goods and/or services purchased.
 This is personal data provided directly by you.

-The legal basis for the processing of your personal data is based on our legitimate interest.
+The legal basis for the processing of your personal data is based on our legitimate interest and the consent you give us by contacting with us or submitting your registration to any event.
 We have the legitimate interest to respond to your requests or job application, to give you as a partner access to our intranet and to provide you with better Website services.
 In the event we process your personal data to send you our newsletters, the legal basis for the processing is also our legitimate interest, but only in so far you are already a customer of us.
 In the event you are not yet customer, the legal basis of the processing is your consent.
 In the latter case, you have the right to withdraw your consent at any time.
 This will, however, not affect the lawfulness of any processing done prior to the withdrawal of your consent.

 Your personal data will solely be used for the purposes as set out in this article.

 Your personal data, will be stored to fulfil the purpose for which the data are processed only during the strictly necessary time.In the event you withdraw your consent or you object to our use of your personal data, and such objection is successful, we will remove your personal data from our databases.
 Please note that we will process the personal data necessary to ensure your request.